Let’s Talk About Colon Health

 What is a colonoscopy?

 A colonoscopy is a procedure that is usually done while you’re asleep.
-A doctor uses a small camera to check your colon for signs of cancer or polyps — and can remove them on the spot.
+A doctor uses a small camera to check your colon for signs for cancer or polyps.
+In many cases, they can remove the polyps during the colonoscopy.

-No. In nearly all cases, you’ll be sedated and won’t feel a thing.
+Most people are sedated for the procedure and feel nothing.
 A very small group of people have mild cramping for up to a day after the procedure.

 It’s easier than it used to be.
 You drink less prep solution and you can mix it with your favorite clear drink.
 You may even be able to eat certain foods the day before — like rice, bread, eggs, and chicken.
 We’ll guide you through the process.